jackbravo/condorest-django/README.md

     pip install -r requirements.txt

 We use also a non pip installable extension called django-monthfield.
-To install, make sure you are using the condorest virtualenv before running this commands:
+To install, make sure you are using the condorest virtualenv before running this commands, this should happen automatically since you're already on your project folder and you have followed the previous commands.

+Then run the following commands:

     git clone https://github.com/clearspark/django-monthfield.git
     cd django-monthfield